Christmas is coming – are you a job seeker facing a career crisis?

 · Write short articles on your area of expertise and post them on a personal blog or on to Pulse on LinkedIn.
 This will make you more ‘Google-able’.
 If you are in serious contention for a role it is likely the screener will Google you or look for you on LinkedIn

-Of course, if you are really stuck, read Navigating Career Crossroads.
-It’s a #1 Amazon Australia best seller and takes you through all 7 of the essential steps to make a successful career transition and job search.
+Give yourself a Christmas present!
+My book, Navigating Career Crossroads is a #1 Amazon Australia best seller.
+In this book I guide you through 7 essential steps to make a successful career transition to get that job.
 It will certainly help you to sharpen your axe and prepare yourself well to launch your job search marketing campaign in the New Year!

 Which of these suggestions will work best for you?
 Do you have other ideas?
-Comment below and make this a positive support forum for job seekers over Christmas!
+Comment below and I’ll help you.